fitbenchmarking/documents/meetings/weekly-meetings/meeting-next.md

 Minutes
 -------
-Decided code freeze end of Feb.
-Then two weeks of beta testing and bug fixes before first release.
+Decided code freeze 28st Feb 2020.
+Then two weeks of beta testing and bug fixes before first release from 2nd to 13th March.

 Reminders
 ---------